 - The amount for students studying one language will be $120 per semester paid on proof of enrolment at ANU in a language unit according to the above conditions.
 Students can then choose to use this either to supplement bus fees or to supplement parking fees.

 - For students who studied more than one language at UC and continue to study those same languages at ANU, the supplement will be $160 for two languages and $190 for three languages.

-- All students who studied a language in Semester 1 or Winter term of 2013 or Semester 2 2012 at UC and who complete their first unit of the same language (or associated culture units) at ANU by the end of Semester 1 2014 will receive an ANU transcript for free, valued at $20.
+- All students who studied a language in Semester 1 or Winter term of 2013 or Semester 2 2012 at UC and who complete units (which must fit into the student's course structure) of the same language (or associated culture units) at ANU will receive one ANU transcript for free, valued at $20.